Akhil-1009/ADA-Assignment-Programs/README.md

 6. Implement a linear search algorithm for an array of integers.
 7. Implement a hash table data structure using separate chaining collision resolution
 8. Implement a hash table data structure using linear probing collision resolution.
-# second unit Divide and Conquer:
+#  Unit-2: Divide and Conquer:
 1. Implement a recursive algorithm for computing the factorial of a given positive integer using divide-and-conquer.
 2. Implement a recursive algorithm for computing the Fibonacci sequence using divide-and-conquer.
 3. Implement a recursive algorithm for computing the greatest common divisor of two integers using divide-and-conquer.